elonwallet-io/.github/profile/README.md

   <img alt="Banner" src="/images/banner.png"/>
 </div>

-At ElonWalllet we have made it our mission to provide an easy-to-use, cloud-based non-custodial cryptocurrency wallet for blockchain enthusiasts and those who want to explore blockchain without the usability issues of other non-custodial wallets.
+At ElonWalllet we have made it our mission to provide an easy-to-use, cloud-based, non-custodial cryptocurrency wallet for blockchain enthusiasts and those who want to explore blockchain without the usability issues of other non-custodial wallets.

 Find out more using the links below!